 Executive Manager: Jocelyn Robuck

 Jocelyn brings a wide range of experience to her role at the UPJ.
 She received a BA in Medical Dietetics from The Ohio State University, co-owned and operated a kosher catering business for 11 years, worked as a proofreader and writer at the Australian Jewish News for five years, and played an active role as a rebbetzin and synagogue volunteer for more than 30 years.
 As Executive Manager, she provides a high level of support to the Executive and committees, leads and coordinates projects, and acts as point of contact for UPJ constituents and partners throughout the region and worldwide.
 She edits the UPJ's Weekly News & Drash, coordinates UPJ gatherings and conferences, manages the UPJ website and social media, and facilitates operational and strategic goals of the UPJ.
-Together with husband Rabbi Gary Robuck, she gets "naches" from three children and two grandchildren.
+Together with husband Rabbi Gary Robuck, she gets "naches" from three children and three grandchildren.